rya-sge/access-denied/_posts/2026-09-16-file-descriptors-ipc-pipes.md

 ## Conclusion

 A file descriptor is an index into a per-process table whose entries point into the kernel's table of open files.
 Several descriptors, in one process or several, can point at one entry, which is what `dup2(orig, copy)` exploits: it makes `copy` a synonym of `orig`, redirecting standard output to a file or a pipe without the program's knowledge. `fork()` copies the table and `exec()` keeps it, so redirections are arranged in the child before the new program starts.

 SO3 implements the model with `fd_array` in the PCB, a global `open_fds` table of reference-counted `struct fd`, and per-type `file_operations` dispatched by the VFS; Linux adds a `struct file` level between the descriptor and the inode.

-The IPC subsystem provides data exchange (mapped files, shared memory), synchronisation (locks, semaphores, monitors, signals) and mechanisms that do both, pipes and sockets.
+The IPC subsystem provides data exchange through mapped files and shared memory, synchronisation through locks, semaphores, monitors and signals, and mechanisms that do both, pipes and sockets.

 A pipe is a unidirectional kernel buffer with destructive FIFO reads, a bounded capacity that blocks writers when full and readers when empty, and two descriptors, `fd[0]` to read and `fd[1]` to write.
 A named pipe is created with `mkfifo()`, opened by path, and persists until `unlink()`; an anonymous pipe is created with `pipe()`, shared through `fork()`, and vanishes with its last descriptor.
 Closing the unused end in each process is what lets the reader see end-of-file.

 A shell pipeline is a pipe, a fork, a `dup2()` per side and an `exec()` per command.

 ![Mindmap of the lecture covering file descriptors and dup2(), the SO3 implementation, the IPC subsystem's three families, pipe properties and descriptors, named versus anonymous pipes and the shell pipeline]({{site.url_complet}}/assets/article/linux/sye-ipc-pipes/2026-09-16-file-descriptors-ipc-pipes.png)